-Why Become a Nurse in Houston?
+Why Become A Nurse In Houston?

 Why else should you become a nurse?
 Because it’s a profession that’s:

 Due to an aging population, changes to health insurance policy and the increasing pace of medical innovation, today’s healthcare landscape continues to evolve and grow.
-That means the need for nurses will likely rise now and in the future, too.
+Hence, the need for nurses will likely rise now and in the future, too.
 In fact, the Bureau of Labor Statistics expects the employment of registered nurses to grow by 9 percent between 2020 and 2030.

 Nursing is far from a one-schedule-fits-all profession.
 Because most healthcare employers need nurses working at all times of the day and night, you’ll likely have plenty of latitude to find a position that fits your lifestyle.
 If you want to work 12-hour shifts four days a week, it’s often possible; if you prefer to work nights and weekends, there’s likely an employer that offers that as an option, too.

 Contact us to learn more about why you should become a nurse.